sada-kubsad/sada-kubsad.github.io/_posts/2019-02-25-Group-in-SAML-to-SAP.markdown

 Give it a name (say SAP Analytics Cloud) and click Add

 Now you have created a Service Principal and an Application Object.
 The Service Principal is accessible through: Portal > Enterprise Application.
-The Application Object is accessible through: Portal > App Regisration.
+The Application Object is accessible through: Portal > App Registration.
 Be sure to not use the Application Object created under Portal > App Registration(Preview) because SAML 2.0 and WS-Federation protocols are not yet supported under the V2.0 endpoint (will be available soon).
 See here to [learn](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added) more.

 ## 2. Configure the SAP Analytics Cloud Application in Azure AD
 Now that you have an application object to represent SAP Analytics Cloud in Azure AD, lets configure it: